vcs-python/vcspull/README.rst

-``vcspull`` - manage your git, mercurial and svn repositories via CLI.
-Configure via JSON / YAML config files.
+``vcspull`` - Keep all your code in sync via one command.
+Configure with JSON / YAML.

 |pypi| |docs| |build-status| |coverage| |license|